msandonini/uni/Machine Learning and Deep Learning/15 Federated Learning/Federated Learning.md

 2. Clients perform local training on their private data (one or more epochs)
 3. Clients send local model updates (e.g. gradients or new weights) back to the server
-4. Server aggregates updates (e.g. by averaging) to improve the global model The steps 1-4 get repeated until convergence
+4. Server aggregates updates (e.g. by averaging) to improve the global model The steps 1-4 get repeated until convergence.